Have you ever gotten down on yourself thinking that nothing you do or say really matters?

 I’m not going to lie, sometimes it’s scary, especially when another’s strength represents my weakness.

-Letting go of the unattainable desire to be all things to all people is helpful in cultivating the courage needed to fully celebrate others.
-And especially to do it without the need for getting anything in return.
+Letting go of the unattainable desire to be all things to all people is also a key mindshift that helps you cultivate the courage to fully celebrate others and acknowledge their contribution.

 The truth is we’re worthy all the time regardless of our accomplishments, our jobs, titles, amount of money we make etc…

-The reason this helps me feel empowered is that I see how my acknowledgement I experience how my words have a positive effect on the other person.
+This strategy lets me experience my words having a positive effect on the other person.
 When I celebrate others I empower myself.

-The other side of the coin to giving acknowledgement is receiving acknowledgement – fully.
+The other side of the coin is receiving acknowledgement – fully.
 In my experience women are terrible at receiving appreciation.
 I’ve worked on this for years and sometimes it still feels uncomfortable.

 We’ve been taught that to acknowledge our talents/gifts is to be egotistical and full of ourselves.
-Instead, we should keep ourselves small and be humble.
+We’re encouraged to keep ourselves small and be humble.
 This has done a lot of damage to women’s confidence.

 There’s nothing wrong with standing proud in who you are and what you’ve accomplished.
 There’s certainly nothing wrong with saying ‘thank you’ in response to someone giving you a compliment or acknowledgement.